Divorce and property – what are your options

 Divorce and property – What are my options?

-The marital home is often considered the largest joint asset.
+The marital home is often the largest joint asset.
 This means many divorcing or separating couples will need to sell in order to complete the dissolution of the relationship.

 How you and your ex-partner split your assets after a divorce can often be decided without a solicitor, if things are amicable between you.